Ezurio/IG60-Samples/bt510adv/README.md

 ## Deploy the Lambda Function

-For detailed steps, see Laird documentation [Deploy step](https://documentation.lairdconnect.com/Builds/IG60-SERIAL-GREENGRASS/latest/Content/Topics/5%20-%20Using%20the%20Device/Greengrass%20Getting%20Started/Configure%20Greengrass%20Deployment.htm)
+For detailed steps, see the IG60 documentation [Deploy step](https://documentation.lairdconnect.com/Builds/IG60-SERIAL-GREENGRASS/latest/Content/Topics/5%20-%20Using%20the%20Device/Greengrass%20Getting%20Started/Configure%20Greengrass%20Deployment.htm)

 In IoT Core, find your Greengrass Group